 The auditor interviewed residents that identified as gay or bisexual during the onsite visit.
-The residents report that they have not experienced any harassment or discrimination, nor do they have any fear for their safety.
+The residents report that while they occasionally hear racial and homophobic comments (in general, not spoken directly to them), they do not have any fear for their safety.
 They report that they have not been placed in a dorm based on their sexuality and have not experienced any sexual harassment or abuse while at the facility.